ynotstartups/notes/notes/cheat-sheet-tech-lead.md

    1. identify blockers
 1. anything else that's not in jira, but try our best to capture all works in jira tickets

-## RUNNING_RETRO - How to run stand up?
+## RUNNING_RETRO - How to run retro?

 1. open miro board
-1. setup a 5 minutes timer for the team to add topics
+1. setup a 5 minutes timer for the team to add tickets
 1. group tickets in similar theme
 1. discuss tickets in sections
 1. setup vote for star of the sprint